-NFL Rumors: New England Patriots’ Plan To Keep Tom Brady Could Including Landing A.J.
+NFL Rumors: New England Patriots’ Plan To Keep Tom Brady Could Include Landing A.J.
 Green

 The New England Patriots may be hatching a plan to keep Tom Brady that includes surrounding him with new talent — namely in the form of All Pro wide receiver A.J.
 Green.

-As Matt Miller of Bleacher Report noted (via NESN), the Patriots may be looking to beef up their offense by making a deal to land either Green or tight end Hunter Henry.
+As Matt Miller of Bleacher Report noted, according to NESN, the Patriots may be looking to beef up their offense by making a deal to land either Green or tight end Hunter Henry.
 As the NESN report added, adding either of those players — or both — would substantially boost New England’s offensive potential going into next season.
 The Patriots struggled down the stretch this year in large part due to the uneven play from Brady’s receivers, who were ranked near the bottom of the league in separation.

 The report noted that adding Green would not be easy for the cash-strapped Patriots, however.